marklogic/marklogic-docker/README.md

      -e MARKLOGIC_INIT=true \
      -e MARKLOGIC_ADMIN_USERNAME=<insert admin username> \
      -e MARKLOGIC_ADMIN_PASSWORD=<insert admin password> \
-     PLACEHOLDER-FOR-DOCKER-IMAGE:DOCKER-TAG
+     marklogic-server:10.0-8.1-centos-1.0.0-ea2
 ```
 Wait for about a minute for MarkLogic to initialize before checking the ports.
 To verify the successful installation and initialization, login to MarkLogic admin interface using admin credentials provided while running the container.
-After the initial login, you should see app servers and databases created and admin user in the security database.
+After the initial login, you should see app servers and databases created on the host and admin user in the security database.
 Optionally you can check logs on admin interface from the logs tab.

 For an Uninitialized MarkLogic, admin credentials or license information is not required while creating the container.
 The docker conatiner will have MarkLogic installed and ports exposed for appservers as specified in the run command.
 Users can access Admin interface on port 8001 and manually initialize the MarkLogic, create admin user, databases and install license.